frausto/ruby_crunchbase_api/README.md

 ### Certificate (User Key)

-cCeate the file `config/initializers/crunchbase.rb` in your rails project and add user_key.
+Ceate the file `config/initializers/crunchbase.rb` in your rails project and add user_key.

     require 'crunchbase'